NetSepio/protocol/nodes/monad/README.md

-# Smart Contract For Peaq Network
+# Smart Contract For Monad Network

-This repository contains the implementation of the NetSepio smart contract, designed to manage nodes in a decentralized network on the peaq blockchain.
+This repository contains the implementation of the NetSepio smart contract, designed to manage nodes in a decentralized network on the Monad blockchain.

 ## Overview